analogdevicesinc/ai8x-synthesis/assets/vscode/template/.vscode/README.md

 At the heart of every project is its `Makefile`.
 Build Tasks are essentially a wrapper around the Makefile.
 Adding source code files to the build, setting compiler flags, linking libraries, etc. must be done by directly editing this file.

-The usage guidelines below are specific to Microcontroller SDK Makefiles.
+The usage guidelines below are specific to MSDK Makefiles.
 The [GNU Make Manual](https://www.gnu.org/software/make/manual/html_node/index.html) is a good one to have on hand for documentation regarding Makefiles in general.

 #### Adding Source Code Files